NekoDucc/NekoDucc/README.md

 - 👋 Hi, I’m @NekoDucc
 - 👀 I’m interested in game developpement and gaming in general
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning stuff idk
-- 💞️ I’m looking to collaborate on nothing for the moment

 <!---
 KaoooYT/KaoooYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.